N7ghtm4r3/Equinox-Compose/README.md

 # Equinox-Compose

+## This library will be integrated as module in the [Equinox](https://github.com/N7ghtm4r3/Equinox) library in the next
+version

 **v1.0.3**

 Utilities for clients with an architecture based on SpringBoot and Jetpack Compose frameworks.
 Is a support library